-4. Show how to compute all p(i), i = 1..n in $O(n^2)$ time; what about in $O(n \lg n)$ time?
+• Show how to compute all p(i), i = 1..n in $O(n^2)$ time; what about in $O(n \lg n)$ time?
 Remember that we assume the activitoes are numbered in order of their finish times; you may also assume that you have a list of the activities sorted by their start times.
-Could you compute all p(i) in O(n) time?
-You can assume that the activities are sorted also by end times.

-5. Notation II: Let $S(i)$ denote the maximum weight of any set of compatible jobs, all of which finish by f_i .
-We want to compute $S(n)$.
-Assume we have computed $p(i)$, $i = 1n$.
-Give the recursive formulation for $S(i)$, including the basecase: 6.
-Write the recursive algorithm that computes $S(i)$.
-1 (/
+• Notation II: Let S(i) denote the maximum weight of any set of compatible jobs, all of which finish by f_i .

+We want to compute S(n).

+Assume we have computed p(i), i = 1..n.

+Give the recursive formulation for S(i), including the base case:

+• Write pseudocode to compute S(i).

-7. Analysis: Let $T(n)$ be the worst-case running time of computing $S(n)$. relation for $T(n)$.
-Write a recurrence
+• Analysis: Let T(n) be the worst-case running time of computing S(n).
+Write a recurrence relation for T(n).

-8 Argue that $T(n)$ is exponential.
+• Argue that T(n) is exponential.

-0. riigue tilat I (n) is exponential.

-9. Describe a dynamic programming solution and analyze its running time.
+• Describe a dynamic programming solution and analyze its running time.